What Is a Kitchen Work Triangle?

 Pixabay

-If you have an L-shaped kitchen, the refrigerator will be usually on one side of the wall and the sink plus stove shall be on the other end.
-In this case, you can install the sink between the stove and refrigerator – for efficient workflow.
-You can consider the sink to be the central working area for all your tasks, while the stove and fridge act as satellite workstations.
-The main principle in this design is ensuring that either side of the sink has enough space for prep and clean-up.
+If you have an L-shaped layout, the food storage area, usually the refrigerator, will be on one side of the wall, and the sink and the refrigerator will be positioned strategically for better access.
+In this case, you can install the sink between the stove and refrigerator for efficient workflow.
+You can consider the sink to be the central work area for all your tasks, while the stove and fridge act as satellite workstations.
+The main principle in this design is ensuring that either side of the sink has enough space for food prep and clean-up.

 Read more: Architect tips for L shaped kitchen